sendsonar/send_sonar_gem/README.md

     $ gem install simple_desk

+Then add your API token to your `application_root/.env` file, or create one if you don't have it.

+		SIMPLE_DESK_TOKEN=MY_TOKEN

 ## Usage
-Add your API token to your `application_root/.env` file, or create one if you don't have it.
-    SIMPLE_DESK_TOKEN=MY_TOKEN

 ###**Adding Customers**
 To get started and add a new customer, run: